How to write scripts in Python

 print(f"Total cost: {total}")

 The fix is to explicitly convert the string values from input() into numbers.
-By wrapping the variables in int() and float(), you ensure Python treats them as numerical data, allowing the * operator to perform mathematical multiplication correctly.
-You'll need to do this anytime you work with user-provided data that requires calculation, as it's almost always read as a string first.
+By wrapping the quantity in int() and the price in float(), you ensure Python treats them as numerical data.
+This allows the * operator to perform mathematical multiplication correctly.
+Always be mindful of data types when processing user input or reading from files, as the data is often text-based and requires conversion before you can perform calculations.

 Handling KeyError exceptions in dictionaries